featuredotapp/cli/docs/docs/cli/get-started.md

 There are multiple email actions that can be setup to occur in response to an incoming email:

-* forward - forward an email onto a new address as your email client would forward
+* **forward** - forward an email onto a new address as your email client would forward
-* alias - redirect an email coming into the mailscript address to an external address, creating the effect that the email came from the originating address directly to the external address
+* **alias** - redirect an email coming into the mailscript address to an external address, creating the effect that the email came from the originating address directly to the external address
-* send - send a completely new email on to an external address (with the option to take parts of the triggering email over e.g. subject line)
+* **send** - send a completely new email on to an external address (with the option to take parts of the triggering email over e.g. subject line)
-* reply - respond to the incoming email, as if from the mailscript address that was sent to
+* **reply** - respond to the incoming email, as if from the mailscript address that was sent to
-* reply all - similar to reply but the response email is sent to everyong on the `cc` list as well
+* **reply all** - similar to reply but the response email is sent to everyong on the `cc` list as well

 ###### Forward

-To create a forward action at the command line (replaceing `<username>`):
+To create a forward action at the command line (replacing `<username>`):

 ```shell
 mailscript actions:add \